posva/unplugin-vue-router/docs/data-loaders/index.md

 Data loaders streamline any asynchronous state management with Vue Router, like **Data Fetching**.
 Adopting Data loaders ensures a consistent and efficient way to manage data fetching in your application.
 Keep all the benefits of using libraries like [Pinia Colada](./colada/) or [Apollo](./apollo/) and integrate them seamlessly with client-side navigation.

 This is achieved by extracting the loading logic **outside** of the component `setup` (unlike `<Suspense>`).
-This way, the loading logic can be executed independently of the component lifecycle, and the component can focus on rendering the data.
+This way, the loading logic can be executed independently of the component life cycle, and the component can focus on rendering the data.
 Data Loaders are automatically collected and awaited within a navigation guard, ensuring the data is ready before rendering the component.

 ## Features